Vinelab/bowler/README.md

 `php artisan bowler:consume reporting-pub-sub`

 > The Pub/Sub implementation is meant to be used as-is.
-It is possible to Publish a message to all consumers, by setting the routingKey to `null` when publishing the message, and by adding `null` to the consumer's bindingKeys array.
+It is possible to Publish a message to all consumers, by setting the routingKey to `null` when publishing the message, and by adding `null` to the consumer's bindingKeys array when setting up the queue.
 If you would like to manually do the configuration, you can surely do so by setting up the Producer and Consumer as explained [earlier](## Usage).

 ### Testing
-If you would like to silence the Producer/Publisher to restrict it from actually publishing messages to an exchange, bind it to a mock.
+If you would like to silence the Producer/Publisher to restrict it from actually sending/publishing messages to an exchange, bind it to a mock.

 Globally: